pfZhu/duma_code/README.md

 # ALBERT + DUMA

-This is the source code of our paper.
+This is the source code of our paper 《DUMA: Reading Comprehension with Transposition Thinking》.
 The codes are written based on https://github.com/huggingface/transformers .

 The codes are tested with pytorch 1.0.0 and python 3.6.
 If you want to use fp16 for training, please make sure the version is commit 33512f9 of https://github.com/NVIDIA/apex .